Ann Winterton: Racism

 Along with her husband, she managed to ask questions at Tony Blair's last Prime Minister's Questions in 2007.

 MPs' misuse of expenses

 Together with Nicholas Winterton, Ann Winterton was investigated by the Parliamentary Commissioner for Standards, who concluded that they had misused their MPs' expenses to pay rent for a flat that they had already bought outright.
 The Wintertons transferred the ownership of the flat into a family trust to avoid the inheritance tax threshold.
 Since 2002, they had paid the rent for living in the flat from their MPs' expenditure.
 The Wintertons had declared their intentions to the Commons' Fees Office.
-On 25 May 2009, it was announced that both the Wintertons would stand down as MPs at the following general election.
+On 25 May 2009, it was announced that both of the Wintertons would stand down as MPs at the following general election.
 Winterton was one of 98 MPs who voted in favour of legislation which would have kept MPs' expense details secret.